HISTORY OF JAMES MADISON

 James Madison’s Involvement with the Federalist Papers

 Not all the states initially agreed to the proposed Constitution.
 Several of the smaller states insisted on stronger “States’ Rights.”
-Madison’s Council of Revision was abandoned during this time, and its power of veto was passed to the Executive Branch.
-He called for a single executive, a President, who would be elected by an Electoral College.
+Madison’s Council of Revision was abandoned during this time, and its veto power was passed to the Executive Branch.
+He called for a single executive, a President, who an Electoral College would elect.
 Nevertheless, Anti-Federalists campaigned against ratifying this Constitution.

-Meanwhile, Alexander Hamilton and John Jay (who would become the first Chief Justice of the Supreme Court) were publishing a series of articles supporting the Pro-ratification position.
+Meanwhile, Alexander Hamilton and John Jay (who would become the first Supreme Court Chief Justice) published articles supporting the Pro-ratification position.
 Jay left the project, and Hamilton asked Madison to take his place.
 Altogether the three wrote 85 articles, which became known as The Federalist Papers.

-After the Declaration of Independence and Constitution, the Federalist Papers have become the most important works of political government written in the U.S. Madison himself wrote some 29 articles arguing for a “representative democracy” rather than the “excessive democracy” he felt the Articles of Confederation promoted, which caused social decay.
+After the Declaration of Independence and the Constitution, the Federalist Papers have become the most important works of political government written in the U.S. Madison himself wrote some 29 articles arguing for a “representative democracy” rather than the “excessive democracy” that he felt the Articles of Confederation promoted, which caused social decay.
+He had written:

 Not even all Virginians supported this Constitution.
-Patrick Henry of “give me liberty or give me death” fame was the most strongly opposed, but Madison caucused with the undecided, and Virginia became the 10th state to ratify it.
+Patrick Henry of “give me liberty or give me death” fame was the most strongly opposed.
+Nevertheless, Madison caucused with the undecided, and Virginia became the 10th state to ratify it.

 These became known as the Bill of Rights, ensuring individual rights, following the listing of the federal powers of the central government.

-As an advisor to the President, he helped Washington by ghostwriting his first inaugural address and encouraged the appointment of Thomas Jefferson to the position of Secretary of State.
+As an advisor to the President, he helped Washington by ghostwriting his first inaugural address and encouraged Thomas Jefferson’s appointment as Secretary of State.

 Madison’s association with Hamilton did not last.
-Hamilton, as Secretary of the Treasury, advocated a strong national bank to support loans to emerging industries.
+As Secretary of the Treasury, Hamilton advocated a strong national bank to support loans to emerging industries.
 This served the needs of the North and favored financial relations with Britain.
-Madison, along with Jefferson, believed instead that this was a threat to the republican nature of the new Constitution.
+But Madison, along with Jefferson, believed instead that this was a threat to the republican nature of the new Constitution.
 They supported the agricultural needs of the South and alliance with French interests.

 Nevertheless, Congress did create the First Bank of the United States.
-Along with his mentor Thomas Jefferson, Madison organized the Democratic-Republican Party, in opposition to the Federalist Party represented by Hamilton and John Adams.
+Along with his mentor Thomas Jefferson, Madison organized the Democratic-Republican Party (also known as Republican) in opposition to the Federalist Party represented by Hamilton and John Adams.
 Both parties supported Washington in the next national election, with Adams becoming his Vice President.

-Adams became the next President, Thomas Jefferson was elected as the third President in 1800, along with Madison’s help, and Madison was made Jefferson’s Secretary of State.
-As France was at war with most of Europe at this time, Napoleon needed funds.
-Madison, as Secretary of State, helped negotiate the Louisiana Purchase in 1803 under Jefferson, effectively doubling the territory of the United States.
+Adams became the next President, and Thomas Jefferson was elected as the third President in 1800, along with Madison’s help.
+Madison was made Jefferson’s Secretary of State.
+As France was at war with most of Europe then, Napoleon needed funds.
+As Secretary of State, Madison helped negotiate the Louisiana Purchase in 1803 under Jefferson, effectively doubling the territory of the United States.
 He dispatched Louis and Clark to survey this purchase.
-Madison, Wisconsin is named in his honor.
+Madison, Wisconsin, is named in his honor.

 James Madison’s Presidency